yairgd/yairgd.github.io/content/post/install_yocto_on_varisice_imx8.md

 ---

 ## The GCC toolchain and kernel installation.
 The purpose of this post is to show the installation process of development tools for imx8m-var-dart, which is SOM made by [Variscite](http://variwiki.com/index.php?title=Main_Page).
-Usually, a kernel, userspace applications, and toolchain built as part of a Yocto image but, for continuous development purposes, when custom kernel modules or userspace applications  developed, it is more comfortable with making it stand-alone and working on it outside the Yocto image.
+When using yocto,  the kernel, userspace applications, and toolchain are part of the build.
+Still, when developing kernel modules, device tree changes, or userspace applications, it is more practical to make a standalone kernel build and to work on it outside the yocto.

 ## Toolchain
 ```bash